 Some matters need to be handled in a different way to school matters and will be referred to other areas in the department.
-These include:

-- issues about harm, or risk of harm, to a student attending a state school, which must be managed in accordance with the Student protection procedure. - complaints about corrupt conduct, public interest disclosures; or certain decisions made under legislation, which will be dealt with as outlined in the Excluded complaints factsheet.
+These include issues about harm, or risk of harm, to a student attending a state school, which must be managed in accordance with the Student Protection policy.